Early Life and Education of Leon Black: A Complete Timeline

 1921: Birth of Eli M. Black

 In 1921, Eli M. Black, Leon Black's father, was born.
-He later became a businessman and chairman of United Brands Company.
+He was a Jewish businessman who emigrated from Poland and became chairman of the United Brands Company.

 On July 31, 1951, Leon David Black was born.
-He later became an American private equity investor and the co-founder of Apollo Global Management.
+He later became an American private equity investor and the CEO of Apollo Global Management.

-In 1973, Leon Black received an AB degree in philosophy and history from Dartmouth College.
+In 1973, Leon Black received an AB degree in philosophy and history from Dartmouth College, marking a milestone in his education.

-In 1975, Leon Black received an MBA from Harvard Business School.
+In 1975, Leon Black received an MBA from Harvard Business School, furthering his education.

 1975: Death of Eli M. Black

-In 1976, Debra Ressler, who would later become Leon Black's wife, graduated from Barnard College.
+In 1976, Debra Ressler, who would later marry Leon Black, graduated from Barnard College.

 May 2012: Purchase of The Scream

-In May 2012, Leon Black purchased one of the four versions of Edvard Munch's "The Scream" for $119.9 million.
+In May 2012, Leon Black purchased one of the versions of Edvard Munch's "The Scream" for $119.9 million, which was then the highest price ever paid for a work of art.

-In September 2012, the Museum of Modern Art announced that Edvard Munch's "The Scream", owned by Leon Black, would be exhibited for six months starting in October.
+In September 2012, the Museum of Modern Art announced that Edvard Munch's "The Scream", recently purchased by Leon Black, would be exhibited for six months starting in October.

 June 2013: Purchase of Head of a Young Apostle

-In June 2013, it was revealed that Leon Black had purchased "Head of a Young Apostle", a work by Raphael, for £29 million.
+In June 2013, it was revealed that Leon Black had purchased "Head of a Young Apostle", a work by Raphael, for £29 million after a bidding war.

 December 22, 2015: Purchase of Babylonian Talmud

-On December 22, 2015, it was reported that Leon Black purchased at auction a complete set of the Daniel Bomberg Babylonian Talmud for $9.3 million.
+On December 22, 2015, it was reported that Leon Black purchased a complete set of the Daniel Bomberg Babylonian Talmud at auction for $9.3 million, setting a world record for Judaica.

-In June 2016, a lawsuit over the Picasso sculpture "Bust of a Woman (Marie-Thérèse)" was settled, with Leon Black acquiring the sculpture.
+In June 2016, a lawsuit regarding the Picasso sculpture "Bust of a Woman (Marie-Thérèse)" was settled, with Leon Black ultimately acquiring the sculpture.